cs01/gdbgui/CONTRIBUTING.md

 ## Bug Reports

-If you think you have found a bug or aren't sure, create an issue or email grassfedcode@gmail.com.
+If you think you have found a bug or aren't sure, create an issue.

 When filing a bug report please include